flotiq/flotiq-ui-plugin-multilingual/Readme.md

 - When adding/editing an object, tabs with the previously selected languages will be available.
 The default language is always in the first tab.
 - Clicking on another language tab will add the translated fields, populated with the current fields in the default language.
 - If we return to the default language tab, make changes, and go back to another language tab, the previously filled fields will not be overwritten.
+- If DeepL is configured for the current content type, a `Translate` button is displayed next to the language tabs.
+Clicking it sends the configured field values from the default language to DeepL and fills translations for all configured languages except the default one.
+- Existing translated values are updated for matching languages.
+If a translation for a language does not exist yet, the plugin creates it.
+- After the DeepL request finishes, the plugin shows a notification with translated languages or errors, for example when DeepL does not support one of the selected languages.

 <img src=".docs/default-lng.png" alt="Default language tab" width="400"/>
 <img src=".docs/translation-lng.png" alt="Translation language tab" width="400"/>